Insights | Articles

 Can Your Employer Fire You When You Are on FMLA?

 An employee cannot be fired for retaliatory reasons for taking or requesting FMLA medical leave or for the purposes of interfering with an employee’s FMLA leave.
 Retaliation could include termination, as well as other actions such as a demotion, denial of a promotion, reduced pay and/or bonus, unfavorable reassignment and more.
-It’s important to meet with an experienced attorney if you feel you have been wrongfully terminated due to FMLA.
+It’s important to meet with an experienced labor and employment attorney if you feel you have been wrongfully terminated due to FMLA.

 There is the possibility of being terminated while on or returning from FMLA.
 An employer with any legitimate, non-discriminatory, and non-retaliatory reason can terminate an employee regardless of their FMLA leave status.
 However, employers cannot do so because of the employee’s FMLA.
 Examples of legitimate reasons for terminating an employee on FMLA leave are primarily: